nobuchika-yamaki/Emergence-and-stabilization-of-hemispheric-specialization/README.md

 README

-This script runs the evolutionary model of hemispheric specialization and saves all results to the Desktop.
+This script runs the evolutionary model of hemispheric specialization and saves all results to the Desktop(revised).

 Requirements